Cydhra/coraxlib/docs/libpll.md

 - [`pll_partition_t`](pll_partition_t.md)
 - [`pllmod_treeinfo_t`](pllmod_treeinfo_t.md)

-The `pll_utree_t` data structure contains the information that is relevant to the tree portion of the model, while `pll_partitition_t` contains the other model parameters, as well as buffers to store intermediate values called [CLVs][clvs], and information about the state of computation and the machine.
+The `pll_utree_t` data structure contains the information that is relevant to the tree portion of the model, while `pll_partitition_t` contains the other model parameters, as well as buffers to store intermediate values called conditional likelihood vectors ([CLVs][clvs]), and information about the state of computation and the machine.

 [clvs]: pll_partition_t.md#clv